Application of Graph in Data Structures: Components & Types

-Graphsββββββββββββββββββββββββββββββββ are fundamentally the main theme of computer science and data structures when the question arises of how to depict the complex interconnections of entities, in contrast to linear data structures such as arrays, linked lists, stacks, and queues, which store data in sequence.
-They find their way to be a must in the case that the relationshipβs character is not of the linear or hierarchical type but is strongly ββββββββββββββββinterconnected.
+Graphs are fundamentally the main theme of computer science and data structures when the question arises of how to depict the complex interconnections of entities.
+In contrast to linear data structures such as arrays, linked lists, stacks, and queues, which store data in sequence, graphs find their way to be a must in the case that the relationship's character is not of the linear or hierarchical type but is strongly interconnected.

 A graph is a data structure that consists of a set of vertices (or nodes) and a set of edges (or arcs) that connect pairs of vertices.
 It is used to model relationships or connections between objects.